Mountain Bike Touring – The MTB Set-Ups for Bikepacking & Cycle Camping

 Vintage MTBs

-Old MTBs from the ’80s and ’90s have been repurposed for touring since they existed, carrying thousands of budget adventurers around the world in the most remote places of our beautiful Earth.
+Old MTBs from the ’80s and ’90s have been repurposed for touring since they were first built, carrying thousands of budget adventurers around the world to the most remote places on our beautiful Earth.

 Bicycle touring is not just for those with a decent bank account and a powerful passport.